knuesel/typst-minideck/lib/colors.typ

   The theme can request any number of shades by specifying desired gradient positions.
 If shades were specified as an array, it is used directly when the theme requests the same number of shades (their positions are ignored).
 If the theme requests a different number, minideck will generate a gradient using the given shades at evenly spaced stops.

   The theme can also request any number of accent colors.
 Minideck will drop the last color(s) if fewer are requested than available.
-If more are requested than available, minideck will generate additional colors with the aim of maximizing the hue contrasts.
+If more are requested than available, minideck will generate additional colors.
+Currently, new colors are selected to maximize hue differences.
+This doesn't produce particularly good looking palettes but the colors should at least be distinguishable.
+In a future version a smarter algorithm might be used.

+  The `color-scheme` function in the `minideck` module can be used to retrieve a scheme by name or from a theme, and to apply simple tranformations such as reversing the shades.
   */
 #let schemes = (
   default: (
     shades: (white, black),
     accents: (red, green, blue, purple),
   ),
-  metropolis: (
+  metropolis: ( // XXX remove scheme
     shades: (white, rgb("#23373b")), // dark teal
     accents: (rgb("#eb811b"), rgb("#14b03d")), // red, green
   )
  )

+// Get Oklch component `i` from given color
+#let oklch-component(i, c) = oklch(c).components().at(i)
+#let lightness = oklch-component.with(0)
+#let chroma    = oklch-component.with(1)
+#let hue       = oklch-component.with(2)

+// Take color and return the same color with Oklch component `i` replaced with
+// given value
+#let with-oklch-component(i, c, value) = {
+  let comps = oklch(c).components()
+  comps.at(i) = value
+  return oklch(..comps)
+}
+#let with-lightness(c, value) = {
+  value = calc.clamp(float(value), 0, 1) * 100%
+  with-oklch-component(0, c, value)
+}
+#let with-chroma    = with-oklch-component.with(1)
+#let with-hue       = with-oklch-component.with(2)

 // Return array of hue differences between accent colors sorted by hue, together
 // with the `accents` indices of the two diffed colors.
 The returned value is